-A flight simulator can be a great tool when learning to fly.
-It will give you the ability to practice maneuvers and procedures at home, saving you a lot of money in fuel, aircraft rent and instructor fees!
+Flight Simulators are not only fun to use, they also offer a tremendously valuable tool during flight training and beyond.
+A flight simulator can be a great tool when learning to fly; for example, it gives you the opportunity to practice maneuvers and procedures at home, saving you a lot of money on fuel, aircraft rent and instructor fees!

 To start flying with a simulator you will need the right software.
 These days you have the choice between various flight simulator software, but two software packages remain the most obvious and best choice: Microsoft Flight Simulator and X-Plane.

 These have been around for many years and have given aviation geeks the chance to feel like a real pilot, including us.

 For the best experience, we recommend using the latest versions of each software, Microsoft Flight Simulator X and X-Plane 11.
 There are hundreds of add-ons you can buy to enhance your flight simulator experience even further!

 Recently, Microsoft launched the newest edition of the Flight Simulator Series, MSFS 2020, which will come in three different editions.

 You can read more about FS2020 and the differences between each edition here.

 The market currently offers many different great flight simulator yoke options.
 Brands such as Logitech, CH Products and recently Honeycomb have created some very nice products to help you get the most out of your flight training.

 People might argue it doesn’t matter whether you use a joystick or yoke with your flight simulator, as you will never get the real feeling of flying a plane.
 Although that might be the case in some way, we believe a flight simulator yoke still offers plenty of added value when using a flight simulator as a training aid.

 Below, we have listed some of the most popular flight simulator yokes on the market, each with their own advantages.